-Creating images: outputs the map canvas rendering to an image format (PNG, JPG, TIFF…) at custom scale, resolution, size, … Georeferencing the image is possible.
+Creating images: outputs the map canvas rendering to an image format (PNG, JPG, TIFF…) at custom scale, resolution and size.
+Including georeference information in the exported image is possible, simply enable Append georeference information (embedded or via world file).
 See Exporting the map view for more details.

 Exporting to PDF files: Exporting the map view for more details.outputs the map canvas rendering to PDF at custom scale, resolution, and with some advanced settings (simplification, georeferencing, …).
 See

 Exporting to DXF files: Creating new DXF files).opens a dialog where you can define the „Symbology mode“, the „Symbology scale“ and vector layers you want to export to DXF.
 Through the „Symbology mode“, symbols from the original QGIS Symbology can be exported with high fidelity (see section

 Designing maps: opens a dialog where you can layout and print the current map canvas (see section Laying out the maps).